Johannis Winar

 Johannis "Ahang" Winar (born 24 December 1970) is an Indonesian basketball coach and former player.
-He previously served as coach of Pelita Jaya Bakrie of the Indonesian Basketball League (IBL) and the Indonesia national team.
+He is currently serving as assistant coach of Pelita Jaya Bakrie of the Indonesian Basketball League (IBL) and the Indonesia national team.

 Anhang is a five-time IBL champion, three times as a player and twice as head coach.
 He further holds several PERBASI Cup titles.

 Playing career

 Regional select teams and club career

 Ahang was selected to join the South Sulawesi team for the 1988 National Championship (Kejurnas) in Semarang where he was top scorer.
 His performance led to his first professional contract.

 Ahang also became the mainstay of his regional team towards the 1989 National Sports Week in Jakarta.
 His talent attracted the Kobatama club from Banjarmasin at that time, Bandar Utama.
 There, he started in the second team.

 Unfortunately for Anhang, in 1993, Banjar Utama which was owned by Pak Budi Surya disbanded but Anhang stayed in Banjarmasin.

 At the 1993 National Sports Week in Jakarta he played for South Kalimantan.

 His next team was Daya Sakti.

 Then, Ahang received an offer from the Kobatama club Panasia Indosyntec.
 In his first year 1996, Panasia finished as runner-up.
 The following two seasons, they won the title.

 Ahang was with Panasia until 2003.
 He then moved to Satria Muda Jakarta where he won the 2004 IBL title.